snlkumar/login-module/README.md

-==rails3-devise-bootstrap-example
+#rails3-devise-bootstrap-example

 Example Rails 3.2 / Ruby 1.9.3 site using devise and twitter-bootstrap.
 Facebox is used for modal 'lightbox' devise forms.

-A live version of this project is running at http://r3-dev-boot.gitrepoexamples.com
+A live version of this project is running at <http://r3-dev-boot.gitrepoexamples.com>

-==Installation
+##Installation

-First, download the zip file or clone this repository, then: bundle install rake db:migrate
+First, download the zip file or clone this repository, then:

+    bundle install
+    rake db:migrate

-Next, edit the <tt>config/database.yml</tt> and <tt>config/private.yml</tt> files.
+Next, edit the `config/database.yml` and `config/private.yml` files.

-The <tt>config/private.yml</tt> file contains the individual information not appropriate for saving in a public repository.
+The `config/private.yml` file contains the individual information not appropriate for saving in a public repository.

-These two files are listed in <tt>.gitignore</tt> so your local changes will not be overwritten with subsequent updates.
-The file <tt>config/private.yml.todo</tt> contains any modifications to <tt>config/private.yml</tt> that will need to be updated locally.
+These two files are listed in `.gitignore` so your local changes will not be overwritten with subsequent updates.
+The file `config/private.yml.todo` contains any modifications to `config/private.yml` that will need to be updated locally.

 Lastly, update what's necessary for your hosting.
-Such as creating the ./tmp and ./log directories, editing the ngnix conf, etc.
+Such as creating the `./tmp` and `./log` directories, editing the ngnix conf, etc.

-==== Capistrano
+###Capistrano

-Please read the comments in <tt>config/deploy.rb</tt> for how these two locally maintained files are treated with a Capistrano deployment.
+Please read the comments in `config/deploy.rb` for how these two locally maintained files are treated with a Capistrano deployment.

-==Caveats:
+##Caveats:

 Please note: